asmyasikova83/MEG_probability/README.md

 Script tfr.py contains further processing and plotting options of tfr data: collecting and averaging of tfr data over 30 participants and 7 runs.
 Plot_topomap and plot_topo are available.

+Spectrograms

+For statistical comparisons we do the summation of power over tapers  in both power baseline and data.
+For spectrograms we DO NOT do any summation.
+This option is introduced via flag plot_spectrogram = True before calling correct_baseline_power and is available in plot_spectrogram.py, tfr_for_spec.py Spectrograms are plotted via plot_spectrogram.py using the plotting build-in function freq_spec_data.plot More advanced framework for doing spectrograms involves tfr_for_spec.py which launches tfr processing of data (each subject, each run).
+We set plot_spectrogram = Rue here to avoid summation of power over tapers in both baseline and data.
+Script do_spec.py reads the tfr data and average the data over all runs in each particular subject.
+Consequenctly, for each subject we obtain 2 tfr data - one for negative, one for positive feedback.
+After that we do the grand averaging and use a built-in function freq_data.plot_topo in order to obtain a channel-wise spectrogram (topomap)